stolostron/policy-cli/README.md

   help              Help about any command

 Flags:
   -h, --help      help for policytools
+  -v, --version   version for policytools

 Use "policytools [command] --help" for more information about a command.
 ```